-Its nature reserves Hluleka, Dwesa, Mkambati and Silaka offer a whole range of activities (diving, canoeing, hiking, boat cruises, quad biking, climbing, mountain biking,…)
+Nature reserves such as Hluleka, Dwesa, Mkambati, and Silaka offer a wide range of outdoor activities: diving, canoeing, hiking, boat cruises, quad biking, climbing, and mountain biking.
+The Wild Coast thus reveals itself as an ideal playground for nature and adventure enthusiasts.

 Bordered by the Indian Ocean, Eastern Cape, which extends from the snow-capped peaks of the southern Drakensberg to the lush forest of the Tsitsikamma on the Garden Route, is unsurprisingly considered a land of extremes.
 Its natural diversity remains unmatched and also has 820 kilometers of wild coastline (Wild Coast).
 The province is steeped in culture and history: the Xhosa warriors, the Boers and the first British settlers fought each other there, later this province where Nelson Mandela was born, supported the fight for democracy in South Africa, but could not prevent the "creation" of 2 Bantustans under the apartheid regime (ghetto for the black population).